ikss/shortener/readme.md

 With default settings service responds on port 8088 with http protocol

 ## How to use service
-You can import postman collection from file shortener.postman.json, or use curl
+You can import postman collection from file *shortener.postman.json*, or use curl.
+With default settings service responds on 8088 port with http protocol.

 You can see API on the Apiary: https://urlshortener8.docs.apiary.io/#